 *This post contains affiliate links.
 Please read our full disclosure policy HERE.*

-A DIY Christmas Tree Plastic Spoon Craft
+Christmas Craft For Adults: DIY Christmas Tree Plastic Spoon Craft

-And I also want to share some things that are really, REALLY good with you!
+And I also want to share some other things that are really, REALLY good with you!
 Click below and join our VIPs!
 It’s free to join, and you’ll get immediate access to a whole treasure trove of seasonal printables for every holiday of the year!
 Click the pic below now⤵!

-This is a CHEAP project
+- This is a super-duper inexpensive project

-They look ADORABLE when you’re done
+- They look ADORABLE when you’re done

-This takes a LOOOONG time to make…(as in, you could do this while watching a movie marathon of some sort)
+- This takes a LOOOONG time to make…(as in, you could do this while watching a movie marathon of some sort)

-DIY Christmas Tree Plastic Spoon Craft Video Tutorial:
+DIY Christmas Tree Plastic Spoon Craft Video Tutorial

-DIY Christmas Tree Plastic Spoon Craft SUPPLIES:
+DIY Christmas Tree Plastic Spoon Craft SUPPLIES

-DIY Christmas Tree Plastic Spoon Craft Directions:
+DIY Christmas Tree Plastic Spoon Craft Directions

 **Note: We made two trees.
 They are identical except for the way they were glued onto the poster board tree.
 For the silver tree, we glued the spoons CONCAVE side out.
 For the gold tree, we glued the spoons on with the CONVEX side facing out.**